 Centre-back, 32 years old

 Addo was sent off just before half-time in the final, meaning his compatriots had to play well over an hour with 10 men.
 That seemed to dampen his standing as he never really made any great waves after that in both the club and international games.
 He’s currently trying his trade for BSS Sporting Club play in Calcutta Premier Division A.

 David Addy was a promising young wing-back who made a huge step just one year after the final by joining Porto.
 Unfortunately, he became part of their loan army and never established himself.
 Addy had a decent career in Portugal with Vitoria, winning the 2013 Taca de Portugal, and is currently without a club, last representing Finnish side Ilves.

 A rock-solid defensive midfielder with real potential to become quite something.
 He joined Sampdoria, then Udinese, and became part of their loan army.
 Rabiu didn’t make it in Italy but played really well in Russia for Kuban.
 He is a free agent, last playing for Russian club Tambov

 A genuinely magnificent footballer, Agyemang-Badu quickly joined Udinese (they were clearly watching the 2009 tournament) a year after Cairo, where he scored the winning penalty, and unlike his compatriots, became a stalwart presence for them.
 Agyemang-Badu stepped right into the heart of midfield and ran the show in a team that was stacked with talent, including Antonio Di Natale and Alexis Sánchez.
-He came close to winning the Africa Cup of Nations twice with the senior side (2010 and 2015) and is currently with Hellas Verona after a loan spell there last season.
+He came close to winning the Africa Cup of Nations twice with the senior side (2010 and 2015) and is currently in the Chinese Super League with Qingdao FC.

 ON THIS DAY: In 2009, Ghana defeated Brazil on penalties to win the U20 World Cup in Egypt.